yrashk/es4j/docs/core_concepts/layout.md

 ### `null` values

-It is important to note that Eventchain does not support a notion of a `null` property value.
+It is important to note that Eventsourcing does not support a notion of a `null` property value.
 While the instances you pass for serialization *can* contain nulls, they will be treated as "empty" values (for example, empty String, nil UUID, zero number, false boolean, etc.)